innovatrics/smartface/windows/README.md

 Scripts query services by the Service Name pattern.
 It may happen that other application/system register service with similar pattern.
-We always recomended you to get all SmartFace services list before to ensure only propper SmartFace services will be affected.
+We always recommend you to list all SmartFace services before running other commands to ensure that only SmartFace are affected.
 ***********************************************************************************************************************************************

 ### Stop SmartFace services